NavanshGoel/DocIT/README.md

 ### The application can be also run on the local system.
 Although, to run a few components installation of node.js and npm is required.
 The standard node.js installation will allow the successful running of features like the voice control, chat section and video call section.

 ### The entire database is set up on Remote MySQL.
-Features like chatbot have been created using Azure Functionalities.
+### Features like chatbot have been created using Azure Functionalities.
+Also,  the cluster for the MongoDB is hosted on Azure
 ### Nutrition analysis and voice control have been made made using respective APIs.

 ## Future Scope: